lanl/hippynn/docs/source/user_guide/databases.rst

 If your training data is stored as ASE files of any type (.json,.db,.xyz,.traj ... etc.) it can be loaded directly a Database for hippynn.

-The ASE database :class:`~hippynn.interface.AseDatabase` can be loaded with ASE installed.
+The ASE database :class:`~hippynn.databases.AseDatabase` can be loaded with ASE installed.

-See :ref:`~examples.ase_db_example.py` for a basic example utilzing the class.
+See ~/examples/ase_db_example.py for a basic example utilzing the class.